 We live in a world of digital transformation.
 The Internet of Things (IoT) is drastically changing itself into shaping our industry and providing us with much ease compared to before.
 IoT is the technology driving everything from smart homes and cities to healthcare and manufacturing.

 The future is bright!
-Rather, new and advanced technologies like AI/ML can shape the IoT of tomorrow, while 5G will take a stronger footprint, leading to more connected devices, and tech security and privacy will be pushed forth in various fashions.
+Rather, new and advanced technologies like AI/ML will shape the IoT of tomorrow, 5G will expand its footprint, connecting more devices, and various initiatives will advance tech security and privacy.
 IoT can build a better future for each and every one of us, all connected.